 Deaf-Blindness

-The word “deaf-blindness” may seem as if a person cannot hear or see at all.
-The term actually describes a person who has some degree of loss in both vision and hearing.
+The word “deaf blindness” may seem as if a person cannot hear or see at all.
+The term describes a person who has some degree of loss in both vision and hearing.

 Deafness and Hearing Loss

 Hearing is one of our five senses.
-Hearing loss is generally described as slight, mild, moderate, severe, or profound, depending upon how well a person can hear the intensities or frequencies most strongly associated with speech.
+Hearing loss is generally described as slight, mild, moderate, severe, and can affect one or both ears.

-Major depression is a mood state that goes well beyond temporarily feeling sad or blue.
-It is a serious medical illness that affects one’s thoughts, feelings, behavior, mood and physical health.
+Depression Disorder beyond temporarily feeling sad or blue.
+It is a serious medical illness that affects one’s thoughts, feelings, behavior, mood, and physical health.

 Developmental Delay